aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-xaml/_index.md

 ## Exporting Presentations to XAML With Default Options

-This Java code shows you how to export a presentation to XAML with default settings:
+This Javascript code shows you how to export a presentation to XAML with default settings:

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");